corriedotdev/corriedotdev.github.io/_posts/2022-03-23-investing.md

 Any money you make from your investments is tax free in the ISA.
 So you work for your company to get capital fast and smart.
 Then invest your money into larger companies and live off the returns!
 Its sick, the world looks different once you achieve it.
 Its not easy but its worth it.

 ### Crypto
 A diverse portfolio is healthy, you don't want all your eggs in one basket.
-However the conviction I have for my investments just now is so strong im 100% in one one.
-Explore with cryto, understand how it works and how staking your coin to make passive income is actually really an easy way to make income each month.
+However the conviction I have for my investments is good just now that I don't do crypto but enjoy researching and following its story.
+Explore with cryto, understand how it works and how staking your coin to make passive income is actually a smart way to make passive income each month.

 ### Stocks
-Alteratively you could set up a stocks and shares isa where you invest in companies that provide dividends frequently.
+You could set up a stocks and shares isa where you invest in companies that provide dividends frequently.
 Not all companies give dividends so your account only increases if the stock goes up, $APPL was a good one along with $MSFT from memory.
 Its nice getting paid from a large company like that for doing nothing other than invest.
 These companies are blue chip stocks but not going to get rapid % roi so I avoid that.
 I want to make a lot of money fast with minimal but some risk.

 Rather than that, look outward.
 What companies are growing?
 What industries are growing?